halderavik/followup_ques_AI/API.md

 ## Overview

-The Survey Intelligence API generates intelligent follow-up questions for open-ended survey responses using advanced AI.
+The Survey Intelligence API generates intelligent follow-up questions for open-ended survey responses using advanced AI with **non-overlapping question types** and **intelligent validation**.
 This API is designed to integrate seamlessly with survey platforms like **Qualtrics**, **SurveyMonkey**, and other survey tools to enhance data collection and respondent engagement.

 **Live API URL**: `https://followup-ai-questions-e534ed0185cb.herokuapp.com/`

+## 🆕 Key Features

+### Non-Overlapping Question Types
+- **Strict type boundaries** - Each question type has clear, non-overlapping definitions
+- **Automatic validation** - Questions are validated for type compliance after generation
+- **Intelligent fixing** - Non-compliant questions are automatically corrected
+- **Type-specific keywords** - Each type uses appropriate keywords and avoids forbidden terms

+### Question Type Definitions
+- **Reason**: Focuses on WHY they think/feel this way (avoids examples, details, effects)
+- **Clarification**: CLARIFIES unclear terms or concepts (avoids examples, details, reasons)
+- **Elaboration**: Asks for MORE DETAILS about their response (avoids examples, reasons, effects)
+- **Example**: Requests SPECIFIC EXAMPLES or instances (avoids reasons, details, effects)
+- **Impact**: Explores EFFECTS or CONSEQUENCES (avoids reasons, examples, details)
+- **Comparison**: Asks for COMPARISON with alternatives (avoids reasons, examples, details)

 ## 🎯 Use Cases